JLESC/jlesc.github.io/_projects/linear_algebra_on_fpga.md

 ## Visits and meetings

-We propose a 3-week research stay of Albert Njoroge Kahira at the University of Tennessee to collaborate with the ICL researchers and math library developers to design linear algebra functionality for FPGAs.
+* 3-month stay of Albert Njoroge Kahira (JSC) at the University of Tennessee